 Tamil Nadu in southeastern India is one of the more industrial and urban states in the country.
 Urban underdevelopment, as in the rest of the country, has reached critical proportions, even though public sector banks in India actively finance capital infrastructure projects.
 In 2002, urban capital investment needs were estimated at \$11.5 billion per year; the smallest cities needed more than 75 percent of that amount.
 In 1998, the state government of Tamil Nadu set up a specialized financial institution, the public Municipal Urban Development Fund.
 It worked well for years, providing subsidized loans and distributing grants to municipalities for the account of the state.
-To raise funds on the capital market, the public development Fund (TNUDF), which is partly owned by financial institutions.
+To raise funds on the capital market, the public development fund was converted into an independent entity, the Tamil Nadu Urban Development Fund (TNUDF), which is partly owned by financial institutions.
 In its new configuration, the development fund started operations by providing about 10 percent of the financing for an urban development project.
 To fund its participation in this project (mostly financed by a World Bank loan), in 2000 the development fund launched a \$23 million bond issue without a sovereign guarantee-the first of its kind in India.